Facts about Short-Term Rentals

 Other points of distinction:

 • Short-term renting is a residential activity.
-While the act of renting in Vermont considers the property as a “public building”, it does not make the home a commercial property.
+The act of renting in Vermont considers the property to be a “public building”, which requires it comply with State Building & Fire Codes.

 • A short-term rental cannot offer food service without a license from the Vermont Department of Health.